Decompositions of Schur block products

-In the article \cite{Cs} we showed how the block Schur product has a natural representation as a completely bounded bilinear operator, such that $A \square B \, = V^* \, \l(A) F \r(B) V,$ where $\l$ and $\r$ are $^*-$representations of some C$^*-$algebra, $F$ is a self-adjoint unitary and $V$ an isometry.
-The bounded matrices $X = (x_{ij})$ with $x_{ij} \in B(E_j, F_i)$ do not form an algebra in any obvious way, so the word {\em representation, } which was used above can not be used here, but it is still possible to define linear mappings $\l$ and $\r$ which play a similar role in the block Schur tensor product as the ones from the block Schur product.
+The bounded matrices $X = (x_{ij})$ with $x_{ij} \in B(E_j, F_i)$ do not form an algebra in any obvious way, so the word {\em representation, } which was used above can not be used here, but it is still possible to define linear mappings $\l$ and $\r$ which play a similar roles in the block Schur tensor product as the ones $\l$ plays respectively to the left and to the right above.
 The mappings $ \l $ and $\r$ mimick the left and right regular representations known from discrete groups and they are defined below.

 \begin{definition} Let $(E_j)_{j \in J}, \, (F_i)_{i \in I}, \,$ families of Hilbert spaces, then $Mat((E_j, F_i))$ denotes all matrices $A = (A_{ij}) $ with $A_{ij} \in B(E_j, F_i).$ \end{definition}